 And so today, my home looks nice – thanks to the Janney’s.

 But what is it to you?
-I got a thousand other failures that are worse than above so I’m thankful you’ve cared enough to read this far.
+I got a thousand other failures worse than the above.
+I’m thankful you’ve cared enough to read this far.

-And like the Radio Flyer of my past, the jump off the cliff had to happen.
-The desire to influence and expose my dark skin amongst conversations of greater matter was now.
+Like the Radio Flyer of my past, the jump off the cliff had to happen.
+The desire to influence and expose my dark skin amongst conversations of greater matters was now.
 I trust the people in this country have moved far along in the race realm, so they won’t always look at me like they looked at the Tuskegee Airmen.
 They were the first to disturb America’s expectations about black men.
 And many of my peers are not aware of that story.

 The Tuskegee Airmen all swallowed great pride to position themselves above average.
 Meanwhile fighting for a country at the time who subconsciously ruled them less than human.
-Including the Tuskegee Airmen who made it in the face of unfairness, racism, cruel discipline and disrespect, I plan to succeed in this jump on their behalf – with the many who jumped out of fear into death.
+Including the Tuskegee Airmen who made it in the face of unfairness, racism, cruel discipline and disrespect, I plan to succeed in this jump on their behalf.
+In memory of the many who jumped out of fear into death.
 Yet sadly death is what keeps life going, so I’ll keep it going for them.

 The other option is to be dispatched – what’s a useless black man to society?
 I work hard out of fear.
 What’s a useless YOU?

-And you ask yourself, what am I today within the circumstances – survivor, victim or navigator?
+Then ask yourself; what are you today within the circumstances – survivor, victim or navigator?
 I decided up, Aviator.